INM-6/alpaca/doc/examples/gephi.rst

 visualize and explore graphs and networks, and supports the visualization of graphs stored in the GEXF format.

-You can follow the instructions of the :ref:`visualization` section on the Alpaca `Installation` section, for instructions on how to download and setup Gephi.
+We can follow the instructions of the :ref:`visualization` section on the Alpaca `Installation` section, for instructions on how to download and setup Gephi.